Contraindications

 In case of overdose, symptomatic treatment should be initiated.

-Adverse Reactions
+Adverse events

 If adverse reactions occur, treatment should be discontinued and the advice of a veterinarian should be sought.

-In case of inadequate relief of pain when used in the treatment of equine colic, careful re-evaluation of the diagnosis should be made as this could indicate the need for surgical intervention.
+Avoid use in very severely dehydrated, hypovolaemic or hypotensive animals which require parenteral rehydration, as there may be a potential risk of renal toxicity.
+In case of inadequate relief of pain when used in the treatment of equine colic, careful re evaluation of the diagnosis should be made as this could indicate the need for surgical intervention.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals: